-In a quick turnaround, new owners Kieran Jensen (former manager of The Fish House) and Emerson Brown have transformed the venue, opening up the front to the street, letting in the light and filling the front dining area and bar with greenery.
-A new paint job, some chic furniture and the addition of table linen have all added to the venue’s calming surroundings.
+After taking over the former ‘secret’ dining room, the first task of co-owner Kieran Jensen (who formerly managed The Fish House), was to open it up, giving visibility from the street, letting in the light and filling the dining area and bar with greenery.
+A new paint job, classic furniture, sexy artworks by local painter Moty Grau, and the addition of table linen all added to the venue’s calming surroundings.

 “I wanted the venue to reflect a sense of elegance and sophistication, more like a restaurant than a cocktail bar,” Kieran tells us, “a place to enjoy exceptional food and wine.”

-There are four distinct seating areas.
-High tables populate the light-filled front of the restaurant where you can sit in casual beach attire and ‘people watch’ the top end of James Street.
+A mix of high and low tables populate the light-filled restaurant where you can sit just off the street front to ‘people watch’ the top end of James Street.
 Chesterfield lounges provide an intimate setting to enjoy a quiet chat over drinks.
-A more formal table seating area replete with linen accommodates more traditional dining, and singles or duos can be entertained at the bar watching their cocktails being made as they chat to the barman.
+Formal seating in the restaurant accommodates traditional dining, or singles and duos can be entertained at the bar watching their cocktails being made as they chat to the barman.